-Policy: Infectious diseases and immunisation policy for students undertaking clinical placements in health facilities
+Policy: Infectious diseases screening and immunisation for students undertaking clinical placements in health facilities

-To advise students of the legislative ACT and NSW Government requirements regarding immunisation and blood-borne virus testing.
+To advise staff and students of the legislative ACT and NSW Government requirements regarding screening and immunisation for specified infectious diseases and blood-borne virus testing.

 Clinical placements are a significant and sometimes mandatory component of a number of programs at the Australian National University (the University).
 The University relies upon state, territory and private health providers for access to clinical training facilities.

 Access to these facilities is regulated by the operators of the facilities.
-This policy focuses upon the immunisation and infectious disease requirements of the ACT and NSW governments and their health services, as that is where the majority of University placements occur.
+This policy sets out principles that underpin the screening and immunisation for infectious disease requirements for staff and students undertaking clinical placements.

 Responsibilities of the University

-- The University supports the approach adopted by the ACT and NSW governments and their health services.
-This policy may be revised from time to time to reflect any developments by the ACT and NSW governments.
+- The University supports the approach adopted by the applicable Australian state governments and their health services.
+This policy may be revised from time to time to reflect any developments by state governments.

 Responsibilities of students

-- Students are responsible for complying with all immunisation requirements of health facilities where they will undertake clinical placements.
+- Students are responsible for complying with all screening and immunisation requirements of health facilities where they undertake clinical placements.

 - Students are responsible for any costs incurred in meeting the requirements.

-- A student who is infected with a contagious disease, particularly a blood-borne virus and who knowingly participates in clinical placements without notifying the clinical placement facility of their infected status is engaging in conduct that is likely to put patients, colleagues and other staff at risk.
-Students engaging in such behaviour will face disciplinary proceedings that may result in exclusion from the University.
+- Students infected with a communicable disease, blood-borne virus or respiratory virus, who knowingly participate in clinical placements without notifying the clinical placement facility of their infected status, engage in conduct that is likely to put patients, colleagues and other staff at risk, face disciplinary proceedings that may result in exclusion from the University.